ImperialCollegeLondon/covid19model/README.md

 # covid19model
 Code for modelling estimated deaths and cases for COVID19 from Report 13 published by MRC Centre for Global Infectious Disease Analysis, Imperial College London: [Estimating the number of infections and the impact of nonpharmaceutical interventions on COVID-19 in 11 European countries](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-13-europe-npi-impact/)

+If you are looking for the individual based model used in [Report 9](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-9-impact-of-npis-on-covid-19/), please look [here](https://github.com/mrc-ide/covid-sim)

 ## Version 3 Release
 In this update, we first extended our model from version 2 to have 'partial-pooling' for lockdown across all countries.
 This means now we have a global effect of lockdown along with each country having its own different lockdown effect.
 We also made our code modular, stan code faster (with help from the community) and now we create CSV outputs too for usage.